Henri-Pierre Roché: Later years and writing

 In his later years, he wrote and published two successful novels.
 His first novel, Jules et Jim (1952), was published when he was 74.
-His second novel, also inspired by his life, was Les deux anglaises et le continent (Two English Girls, 1956).
+His second novel, also inspired by his life, was Deux Anglaises et le continent (Two English Girls, 1956).
 Both novels, although written by a man who was quite advanced in age, express a vitality and freshness not often seen in French romantic stories of the time.

 The French film director François Truffaut came across a copy of Jules et Jim secondhand.
 He located Roché and befriended the writer in his final years.
 Roché died in 1959 in Sèvres, Hauts-de-Seine.
 Truffaut was so impressed by Roché's two novels that he adapted each of them as films.
 Truffaut's first adaptation, Jules and Jim (1962), was followed by the earliest English translation of the novel as a Panther paperback published in Great Britain in 1963.
-Truffaut's version of Les deux anglaises et le continent (Two English Girls was released in 1971.

-Since the late 20th century, biographies of Beatrice Wood have associated Roché's first novel with the love triangle among Duchamp, Wood and Roché.
-Other sources say he referred to this triangle in his unfinished novel, Victor.

-Beatrice Wood commented on this topic on p.
-136 of her 1985 autobiography, I Shock Myself:
+Truffaut's version of Deux Anglaises et le continent was released with the trivially different title Les Deux Anglaises et le continent in 1971 (Two English Girls or Anne and Muriel in anglophone markets).
+The opening credits of the second film roll over images of the novel's cover (Gallimard edition) and internal pages with Truffaut's annotations, in homage to Roché and emphasising the film's debt to its source.

-Jules et Jim has been documented as inspired by the triangle among Roché, the German writer Franz Hessel (who translated Marcel Proust into German, as the character Jules did) and Helen Grund, who married Hessel.
+Jules et Jim was inspired by the love triangle involving Roché, the German writer Franz Hessel (who translated Marcel Proust into German, as the character Jules does) and Helen Grund, who married Hessel.
+It is not based on the triangle involving Roché, Beatrice Wood and Marcel Duchamp, as sometimes suggested in Wood's later years.
+Roché did, however, allude to the Roché-Wood-Duchamp triangle in his unfinished novel, Victor.
+Beatrice Wood herself saw little resemblance between Jules et Jim and her relationship with Roché and Duchamp, writing in her 1985 autobiography, I Shock Myself: